n-kmron/mylinux/docker_practice.md

 >
 > EXPOSE 27017

-Create a user in the MongoDB database.

-* `docker network create —driver bridge noupoue-network` to create a docker bridge network to be able to communicate between your containers using their names
+* `docker network create —-driver bridge noupoue-network` to create a docker bridge network to be able to communicate between your containers using their names

 Let's start this application using docker run commands